Replicating Human Motivated Reasoning Studies with LLMs: Experiments and Evaluation

 \subsection{Evaluation Setup}

 For each study, we assess the model's opposition or support for the policy being studied.
-Additionally, we analyze argument strength (or how effective the models found the pro and con arguments) when applicable (studies 3 and 4 only).
-When studies reported results along party lines, we compare the LLM responses to responses by Democratic respondents, given the established left-leaning bias of most models \cite{westwood2025measuring}.
+Additionally, we analyze argument strength when applicable (studies 3 and 4 only).
+When studies reported results along party lines, we compare the LLM responses to responses by Democratic respondents, given the established left-leaning bias of most models \cite{westwood2025measuring} suggests LLMs will be more likely to respond in ways similar to a left-leaning (Democratic) cohort.
 Each condition within a study represents a unique combination of information and motivation induction given to participants.
-When models could not generate a sufficient amount of responses for a given condition necessary for certain analyses, those models were dropped from those analyses.
-This leads to Claude 3.5 Haiku being dropped from study 1 and GPT-4o mini and Claude 3.5 Haiku being dropped from the support analysis in study 3.
-Both models still generated enough responses to the relevant conditions to compare argument strength in study 3.
+When models could not generate a sufficient amount of responses for a given condition (missing > 10\% of the expected generations), those models were dropped from those analyses (denoted by N/A; see Figures \ref{fig:study1_missing.pdf}, \ref{fig:study2_missing.pdf}, \ref{fig:study3_missing_support.pdf},\ref{fig:study3_missing_arg.pdf}, \ref{fig:study4_missing_support.pdf}, and \ref{fig:study4_missing_arg.pdf}.).
 Aggregate results are reported within the main paper; additional supporting results from are provided in Appx. \ref{sec:addres}.
 Below outlines the procedure for assessing LLM motivated reasoning.